 Understanding SQL compatibility modes in MySQL and MariaDB

 MySQL and MariaDB have an SQL mode setting which changes how MySQL behaves.

 The SQL mode value is comprised of multiple flags like

 "STRICT_TRANS_TABLES, NO_ZERO_IN_DATE".
 Each flag activates or disables a particular behavior.

-The default SQL mode varies widly between versions of MySQL and MySQL.
+The default SQL mode varies widly between versions of MySQL and MariaDB.
 In general, more recent versions of MySQL and MariaDB have stricter settings than older versions, and MySQL has stricter settings than the more liberal MariaDB.

 If your app explodes after changing SQL servers, you might be able to fix it by setting the SQL mode to the value in your previous server version.